algosup/2024-2025-project-4-web-fpga-team-3/Documents/TechnicalSpecifications/TechnicalSpecifications.md

 ## Testing

-The testing of the project will be done using the following tools:
+The testing part of the project will be done using the following tools:

 - **Jest**: For unit testing of individual components and functions.
 - **React Testing Library**: This is for integration testing of React components and user interactions.